The constraints of post-quantum classical gravity: Introduction

 There are other no-go theorems and arguments concerning the consistency of theories which contain interactions between classical and quantum systems (sometimes called CQ, or hybrid theories).
-Feynman famously argued that such a coupling would prevent superpositions~\cite{cecile2011role}, Epply and Hannah argued that it would lead to super-luminal signalling~\cite{eppley1977necessity}, and various other arguments have been offered over the years~\cite{bohr1933on,dewitt1962definition,caro1999impediments,salcedo1996absence, sahoo2004mixing,terno2006inconsistency,salcedo2012statistical,barcelo2012hybrid,marletto2017we}.
+Feynman famously argued that such a coupling would prevent superpositions~\cite{cecile2011role}, Epply and Hannah argued that it would lead to super-luminal signalling~\cite{eppley1977necessity}, and various other arguments have been offered over the years~\cite{bohr1933question, dewitt1962definition,caro1999impediments,salcedo1996absence, sahoo2004mixing,terno2006inconsistency,salcedo2012statistical,barcelo2012hybrid,marletto2017we}.
 This has led to the widespread belief that gravity must be quantized.
-Despite this, various attempts have been made to study a classical theory of gravity interacting with quantum systems, for example, by using a channel or measurement based approach\cite{kafri2014classical,tilloy2016sourcing} or master equations which go by the name of hybrid dynamics, but which may not be completely positive \cite{boucher1988semiclassical,hall2005interacting,diosi2011gravity}.
+Despite this, various attempts have been made to study a classical theory of gravity interacting with quantum systems, for example by using a channel or measurement based approach~\cite{kafri2014classical,tilloy2016sourcing}, or master equations which go by the name of hybrid dynamics but which may not be completely positive \cite{boucher1988semiclassical,hall2005interacting}.
 However, it is now known that these no-go theorems can be circumvented by allowing for stochastic coupling between the classical and quantum degrees of freedom.
-The first consistent completely positive dynamics which couples classical and quantum degrees of freedom was introduced in~\cite{blanchard1993interaction} with the CQ-state of the system being represented as a distribution over the classical degrees of freedom, and a subnormalised density matrix at each phase space point living in Hilbert space.
+Consistent completely positive dynamics which couples classical and quantum degrees of freedom was introduced in~\cite{blanchard1995event, diosi1995quantum} with the CQ-state of the system being represented as a distribution over the classical degrees of freedom, and a subnormalised density matrix at each phase space point living in Hilbert space.
 The dynamics is linear in the CQ-state, preserves it's form, and is completely positive and normalisation preserving.
 This is a necessary and sufficient for the CQ-state to give positive probability outcomes for measurements.
-This consistent master equation has since been studied in a number of contexts~\cite{diosi2014hybrid,alicki2003completely}, including gravity\cite{poulinKITP,oppenheim_post-quantum_2018}.
+This consistent master equation has since been studied in a number of contexts~\cite{diosi2014hybrid,alicki2003completely}, including models of Newtonian gravity~\cite{diosi2011gravity}, field theory models of information loss in black holes \cite{poulinKITP}, and General Relativity coupled to quantum field theory \cite{oppenheim_post-quantum_2018}.